SMHadley/liftoff-assignments/P2-Project_Outline/README.md

 ### Features
 Search:  User/potential customer can do a word search of the site for a needed good or service.

-Customer Login:  Customer uses discrete user identity to log in, create a profile page, and write reviews.
+List: Lists businesses by tag, location, search, category, etc.

-Generate Transaction Code:  The customer, having completed a transaction with their chosen business, receives a code which allows them access to a feedback form for that particular business.
-This will hopefully help to guard against the types of abuses that are rampant in some customer feedback systems.
+Customer Login:  Customer uses discrete user identity to log in, create a profile page, pass on recommendations, and save favored businesses.

-Get Rebate:  Customer can access a rebate code for participating businesses after completing 2 transactions and writing 2 reviews.
+Customer Portal:  Facilitate requests for listing of businesses, interactions with clients

-This should help to promote customer loyalty and repeat business.
+Admin Portal:  Ability to make changes to various aspects of the business profile

 Business Opt-out:  Functionality allows business owners themselves to opt out of participation in the service as desired, and at no cost.